-Acoustic guitars come in different sizes and some have a cutaway which allows the player to reach higher notes on the fretboard.
+Acoustic guitars come in different sizes, and some have a cutaway that allows the player to reach higher notes on the fretboard.

 Although there is not as much variety as electric guitars, acoustic guitars still come in different models and sizes.

 This is the perfect instrument to bring to a beach bonfire!